 This is not a complete list of the risks relating to each person and their medical health.
 Specific complications should be discussed by your surgeon during your consultation with them.
 Bring a list of questions with you, so you won't forget the things you want to ask.

-We are able to remove your wisdom teeth in our rooms in Surry Hills, Sydney or Newcastle under local anaesthetic, or under General Anaesthetic at a private hospital in either Sydney or Newcastle.
+We are able to remove your wisdom teeth under General Anaesthetic at a private hospital in either Sydney or Newcastle.
 The cost of your initial wisdom teeth consultation is partially rebateable from Medicare if you have a referral from a GP or Dentist.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’